-Entering projects with little consideration to quality can be costly in numerous ways.
+Entering projects with little consideration of quality can be costly in numerous ways.
 Let's look at the cost of having no quality management plan.
 Then, we will explore how to develop a practical quality management plan.

-First, we may not meet customer’s needs and expectations.
+First, we may not meet the customer's needs and expectations.

 Second, the cost of corrective action and defect repair may be higher than expected.